 SACRO also provides community mediation services.
 You can find out if there's a local service on the SACRO website.

-The local authority can help to solve disputes between neighbours - even if the neighbours are not living in local authority housing.
+The local council can help to solve disputes between neighbours - even if the neighbours are not living in local council housing.

 If there's antisocial behaviour